 The National Peanut Board (NPB) is your farmer-funded national research, promotion and education check-off program.
-Each of the 10 major peanut-producing states has a grower Board member and an alternate representative.
-These states include Alabama, Florida, Georgia, Mississippi, New Mexico, North Carolina, Oklahoma, South Carolina, Texas and Virginia.
+Each of the 11 major peanut-producing states has a grower Board member and an alternate representative.
+These states include Alabama, Arkansas, Florida, Georgia, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Texas and Virginia.
 One at-large Board member and alternate also represent all minor peanut-producing states.
 All Board members and alternates are peanut farmers who are nominated by their state producer organization and appointed by the Secretary of the United States Department of Agriculture (USDA) for three-year terms.

 What does the National Peanut Board do for growers?